leninkumar31/leninkumar31.github.io/_posts/2021-05-08-A brief introduction to Download Managers in GoLang.md

 ---
 layout: post
-title:  Download managers and How do they work?
+title:  A brief introduction to Download Managers in GoLang
 ---
 Have you ever wondered how web browsers download anything from the internet?
 Imagine a scenario in which an application wants to download a large file (Zip file, Video, etc.) from a URL during its execution and perform some operations on the downloaded file.
 Recently, I encountered this problem while working on a GoLang application.